 Versailles State Park is worth taking a special RV trip out to southeastern Indiana just to see.
-It is the state's second largest state park and one that is filled to the brim with wildlife and history.
+It is the state's second-largest state park and one that is filled to the brim with wildlife and history.
 Many of the stone structures within the park were originally built by the Civilian Conservation Corps in the 1930s, but its deep cultural history goes even further back.
-During the Civil War, the area was briefly under Confederate control, until the Union soldiers took it back.
+During the Civil War, the area was briefly under Confederate control until the Union soldiers took it back.

 Visitors to the park may be surprised to learn the large 230-acre Versailles Lake was actually a man-made result of building a dam across Laughery Creek in 1954.
-Nevertheless, the lake now makes the perfect spot for fishing and the dam can even be visited since it's within the park.
+The lake now makes the perfect spot for fishing, and the dam can even be visited since it's within the park.
 You can explore all of the park's other secrets yourself, but you have to get there in your rig first.

 Once inside the park, the roads are paved and lack any tumultuous terrain or sharp turns, but some of the roads around the campgrounds may be difficult to maneuver with a big rig.
 That's why many visitors opt to bring an extra, smaller car that can get around the park easier, but it isn't totally necessary.
-If you plan on leaving the park to go shopping or eat in the nearby towns it would probably be easiest to bring an extra car.
+However, if you plan on leaving the park to go shopping or eat in nearby towns, it would probably be easiest to bring an extra car.

 This campground is closer to the dump station than Campground A, but still far enough way that the inevitable odors won't waft into your site.
 Water stations and restrooms are also located throughout this campground to make up for the lack of sewage and water hookups.
 The sites at this campground can only be reserved between May and October and may be reserved up to six months in advance.

 Whatever sites are not reserved when you arrive are available on a first-come, first-served basis.
 During the winter months, excluding holidays, you shouldn't have any problems getting a site when you arrive if you didn't make reservations.
 However, you probably won't be as lucky during the peak season, so make your reservations in advance if you plan on visiting during the summer or spring.